amroscript/arduino-hp-controller/README.md

 2. Install required Python libraries.
 Navigate to the cloned repository directory and install the required Python packages using pip:

 `pip install -r requirements.txt`

+If you are using VSCode, ensure you have the Arduino extension (e.g., "Arduino for Visual Studio Code" by Microsoft) installed.

 ## Documentation